Theoretical and Empirical Advances in Forest Pruning: Tree topologies in the Diamonds dataset

 \section{Tree topologies in the Diamonds dataset}

 In this section we show the structure of both the single pruned tree and the pruned forest that merged the two trees selected by BSF.
-Although the pruned forest is clearly more complex at a global level, the local complexity is similar for some instances (e.g. diamonds satisfying y$< 5.6$, carat$<0.86$ and x$<5.2$), so individual prediction explanations may not be significantly harder to understand compared to those in the single pruned tree -- while MSPE is decreased by $34.2\%$ on average.
+Although the pruned forest is clearly more complex at a global level, the local complexity is similar for some instances (e.g. small diamonds having carat$<0.6$ and y$< 5.4$, or large diamonds with carat$>1.9$ and y$> 7.9$), so individual prediction explanations may not be significantly harder to understand compared to those in the single pruned tree -- while MSPE is reduced by $34.2\%$ on average.

 To put things in perspective, the number of leaves in a forest like the one in Diamonds with 200 trees, each having at least 5 leaves is of the order of $5^{200} \approx 10^{139}$ which is larger than the number of atoms in the known universe (about $10^{80}$).
 Therefore, our merged tree, with 49 leaves and better out-of-sample accuracy than the full forest, can be considered a great success.